Wei-Hsi/Dictionary_FinalProject/README.md

 ***
 ## 03. Environment Setting
 ### 1. Database system
-This project is built on Google Colab.
-First of all, you need to new a folder named **"Colab Notebooks"** in your google drive.
-Then, import your drive from google.colab to access the folder.`ExecSQL`class
+This project connected with the `phpMyAdmin` database system.
+However, it was closed due to the end of the semester.
+Thus, you need to change your database URL in the `ExecSQL`class.
 ```java
 public ExecSQL() throws SQLException {
 		String server = "jdbc:mysql://140.119.19.73:9306/"; //change the URL that the database you are using